Book an Appointment at Kelowna - Harvey Avenue

 Val is guided by the belief that people are the experts of their own lives, Val will work collab...
 Read More

-Bev holds her Master’s degree in Counselling Psychology from the University of Yorkville.
+Bev holds her Master’s degree in Counselling Psychology from the University of Yorkville and offers services online.
 She has a special interest in couples, anxiety and fertility issues.
 Clients who utilize Bev’s services will benefit from her wealth of life experience coupled with her knowledge of the latest evidenced-based therapeutic treatments.

 Throughout the counselling process, Bev places an emphasis on building and strengthening a productive working relationship with her clients.
 She also collaboratively creates holistic treatment plans with clients centered on their needs and goals.
 These flexible road maps help the clients move from where they are now to where they want to go.
 During the therapeutic process she also infuses humour, empathy, acceptance, straight-forwardness, and compassion into her sessions.